nitram509/flow3r-doom/README.md

 * Program upload failure

     * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
-    * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

 ## Technical support and feedback